Prototyping & Fabrication Services

 Microfluidic system integration

-This service is accessible to all EUROPRACTICE customers.
+This service is accessible to all Europractice customers.
 Allows to integrate microfluidic functionalities on top of Si CMOS sensor technology with noble metal top surface finish by means of wafer-level glass microfluidics.
 These technology combinations are suited for the fabrication of chemical, bio-chemical and medical devices but could also be of potential interest for high power applications that need liquid cooling for thermal management.

 Building blocks